VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 ## Mutating the PlayerPaddle

 In the case that the local system is player 2, the paddle on the left side of the screen has to be in sync with the remote player's paddle.
-To do that, we mutate the current instance of `PlayerPaddle` to `RemotePaddle`:
+To do that, mutate the current instance of `PlayerPaddle` to `RemotePaddle`:

 ```cpp
 [...]